 You Won't Believe These Wedding Traditions Around the World

 Did you know that in Sweden, if a bride or groom “abandons” their new spouse, even just to go to the bathroom, the solo newlywed is attacked by the guests with kisses?
-While we all cry at weddings, the people of Tuija in China spend literally a month prior to their wedding days crying every single day.
-You won’t believe which cultures put a sapling on top of their wedding cake and which one drinks out of a toilet on their wedding night.
-To learn which cultures practice what traditions, click through our slideshow.
+While we all tend to shed an emotional tear or two at weddings, the people of Tuija in China spend literally a month prior to their wedding days crying every single day.
+You won’t be able to guess which culture puts a sapling on top of their wedding cake, or which one is forced to drink out of a toilet on their wedding night.
+To learn which cultures practice what traditions, click through to our slideshow.
 If you are ever lucky enough to attend a wedding elsewhere in the world, you’ll be ready for some of the more interesting practices you aren’t used to seeing here in the West.